-- Respect: The state has developed ambitious national-level targets and adopted a legal and policy framework-including through a national health plan, anti-discrimination legislation, and regulations on health service providers-that ensure sexual and reproductive health services are legal and provided without discrimination or the need for third-party authorization.97 - Protect: The state has implemented regulations to protect reproductive rights, including violations committed by non-state actors, through monitoring and visits to facilities, by ensuring that providers offer access to a comprehensive range of reproductive health services for free or at low cost, and by regulating conscientious objection.98 - Fulfill: The state is progressively achieving substantially greater access to sexual and reproductive health information and services, in line with national targets, as illustrated by transparent data and qualitative analysis used to assess gaps in service.
-Indicators include: - Number of women accessing sexual and reproductive health services; - Number and location of personnel trained to provide sexual and reproductive health services, including skilled birth attendants; - Number and location of disability-accessible health centers staffed by trained personnel that provide comprehensive sexual and reproductive health services; - Assessment of types of services provided in all health facilities, including methods of modern contraception. - Fulfill: The state has established mechanisms for women, including women from marginalized groups, to provide feedback on and bring complaints about the availability, accessibility, acceptability and quality of health information and services, including whether services are culturally appropriate.
-Indicators include: - Rates of implementation of administrative and judicial decisions concerning violations of reproductive rights;39 - Percentage of women, including from marginalized groups, able to access the full range of reproductive health services.
+- Respect: The state has developed ambitious, clear, and assessable national targets and adopted a national health plan, anti-discrimination legislation, and national protocols for health service providers that ensure sexual and reproductive health information and services are legal and provided without discrimination.101 - Protect: The state has implemented regulations to protect reproductive rights through monitoring of public and private health facilities, ensuring that a comprehensive range of reproductive health services are offered free or at low cost, and regulating conscientious objection.102 - Yellill: The state is taking concrete steps to ensure greater access to sexual and reproductive health information and services, in line with national targets.
+Measurements include: - Percentage of women who access reproductive health commodities and services, disaggregated for marginalized groups of women and by type of commodity or service. - Percentage of providers who have been trained in respectful sexual and reproductive health care. - The maternal mortality ratio, unmet demand for contraceptives, and the percentage of abortions that are considered unsafe103, disaggregated to include women from marginalized groups.